ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _Spirit of the age._](https://chroniclingamerica.loc.gov/lccn/sn84026561/1856-02-06/ed-1/seq-1)

 #### 1856-02-06 &middot; Raleigh, N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Influence of a Newspaper.
+A school­
+teacher, who has been engaged a long tima
+in his profession and witnessed the influ­
-aper upon the minds of a
+ence of a newspaper upon the minds of a
 family of children, writes to the editor of tbo
 Ogdensburg Sentinel as follows :
 I have found it to be the universal fact,